 This book includes maps and profiles for about half of the mountain sections of the trail.
 It also includes valuable information about the history and natural features of the trail.
 The book can be purchased through our store as well as many bookstores and outdoor stores and on Amazon.

 - Craggy Gardens to Woods Mountain: South Toe River, Mount Mitchell & Big Ivy Trail Map.

 - Linville Gorge Wilderness is on Linville Gorge Wilderness.

 National Geographic Trails Illustrated Maps

-- Portions of the MST within Great Smoky Mountains National Park (Segments 1A and 1B) are on Great Smoky Mountains National Park #229.
+- The MST within Great Smoky Mountains National Park (Segment 1) is on Great Smoky Mountains National Park #229.

 - Balsam Gap South to Beech Gap/NC-215 (part of Segment 2) is partly on Nantahala & Cullasaja Gorges #785.

 - Richland Balsam to just south of Asheville (parts of Segments 2 and 3) is on Pisgah Ranger District #780.

 - East of Asheville to near Grandfather Mountain (part of Segment 3, Segment 4, and a short portion of Segment 5) is on Linville Gorge/Mt.
 Mitchell, Pisgah NF #779.